 Academic Advisement at the State College of Florida assists future and current students in achieving their academic and personal goals through the development of individualized educational plans that serve to guide students towards future success.
-Advisors are available to students by appointment, or at times on a walk-in basis on both the Bradenton and the Venice Campus.
+Advisors are available to students by appointment, or at times on a walk-in basis on the Bradenton, Lakewood Ranch, and Venice Campuses.